Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Dataset

 \subsection{General Perception}

-The foundational aspect of the general perception task lies in the comprehensive understanding of key entities within driving scenes, including their appearance, location, and the reasons they influence driving.
-This task is pivotal in evaluating the proficiency of LVLMs in interpreting complex interactive scenes, mirroring the perception process in autonomous driving.
-Initially, we use images from the CODA dataset~\cite{li2022coda} and query the LVLM~\cite{gpt4v} to craft detailed textual descriptions via pre-defined prompts provided in Appendix~\ref{app_prompt}, which not only describe all the potential road obstacles in the traffic scenes but also provide explanation about why they would affect self-driving.
-Moreover, to comprehensively evaluate LVLMs' performance in different environments, we classify the images based on the time and weather conditions, including \textit{night} and \textit{daytime} scenes for time conditions, as well as \textit{clear}, \textit{cloudy}, and \textit{rainy} circumstances for weathers.
+The foundational aspect of the general perception task lies in a comprehensive understanding of critical road key entities in driving scenarios, including their appearance, location, and reasons why they influence the driving behaviors of our ego car.
+This task is pivotal in evaluating LVLMs' proficiency in interpreting complex interactive scenes, mirroring the perception process in self-driving.
+Moreover, to comprehensively evaluate LVLMs' performance in different environments, we classify the images based on the time and weather conditions, including \textit{night} and \textit{daytime} scenes for time conditions, as well as \textit{clear}, \textit{cloudy}, and \textit{rainy} circumstances for the weather conditions.